How to Prepare for the Casper Test to Get Into Medical School (2026)

 Can I add schools to the distribution list even after taking the Casper test?

-Yes.
-You can add programs to your distribution list even after taking the test as long as they are still accepting scores.
+Yes, you can add programs to your score distribution list even after taking the test, as long as programs are still accepting scores.
 You can learn how to add schools here.

 What format does the Casper test follow?

-For the 2024-2025 application cycle, Casper comprises 14 scenarios, with 8 typed-response scenarios and 6 video-based scenarios [similar to what you will encounter during a multiple mini interview (MMI)].
+Casper comprises 2 sections, 11 scenarios, with 7 word-based scenarios and 4 video-based scenarios—similar to what you may encounter during a multiple mini interview (MMI).

 The questions may or may not directly relate to medicine (most are not).
 You can view sample Casper questions through an official practice test, which you can access by logging in to your Acuity Insights account.
 In addition, we provide practice questions—with sample responses—in the next section.